After qualifying in medicine from the University of Birmingham, UK, I completed specialist training in general practice and public health medicine.

 et al., 2017, Are we stripping the care out of care plans?, British Journal of General Practice, Vol:67, ISSN:0960-1643, Pages:181-182

 et al., 2017, Does attending general practice prior to the emergency department change patient outcomes?
-A descriptive, observational study of one central London general practice., London J Prim Care (abingdon), Vol:9, ISSN:1757-1472, Pages:28-32
+A descriptive, observational study of one central London general practice, London Journal of Primary Care, Vol:9, ISSN:1757-1472, Pages:28-32

 et al., 2016, Referral outcomes of attendances at general practitioner led urgent care centres in London, England: retrospective analysis of hospital administrative data, Emergency Medicine Journal, Vol:33, ISSN:1472-0205, Pages:200-207